xuchunyang/web-search.el/README.md

 ## Acknowledgment

-This project is inspired by [zquestz/s: Open a web search in your terminal.](https://github.com/zquestz/s).
+This project is inspired by https://github.com/zquestz/s.